Michael L. Galyean, Ph.D.,

 Grade Appeals.
 A student who wishes to appeal a final course grade should first consult with the course instructor, then with the department chairperson, and then, if the matter remains unresolved, with the dean of the college in which the course is offered.
 A grade appeal must be filed in the office of the dean of the college in which the course is offered within 45 days of the start of the next long semester after the term in which the disputed grade was received.
 Copies of the grade appeals policy can be obtained from any academic dean’s office or from the Center for Campus Life.

 Mid-Semester and Semester Grade Reports.
-At the close of each semester and each summer term, final course grades are available on raiderlink.ttu.edu (MyTech) or as a hard copy.
-Students who want a hard copy should update their grading address on raiderlink.ttu.edu.
-Instructors of Record are to post mid-semester grade reports only for freshmen and student athletes.
+At the close of each semester and each summer term, final course grades are available on raiderlink.ttu.edu (MyTech).
+Instructors of record are to post mid-semester grade reports for freshmen, student athletes, and students with an institutional GPA below 2.0.
 After mid-term grades are posted between the 34th and 40th class days, students can view the grades on Raiderlink (MyTech).

 Grade Points.
 The grades of A, B, C, and D carry with them grade points of 4, 3, 2, and 1, respectively, for each semester hour of credit value of the course in which the grade is received.
 All other grades have no assigned grade points.